perbehaps/Hyperspectral-Image-Classification/README.md

 # Hyperspectral-Image-Classification
-Hyperspectral Image Classification using deep learning
+Hyperspectral Image Classification for satellite imagery using deep learning